John H. Hamline

 John Henry Hamline (1856–1904) was a prominent Chicago lawyer.

 Biography

-John H. Hamline was born in Rotterdam, New York in 1856.
+John H. Hamline was born in Rotterdam, New York on March 25, 1856.
 He was educated at Northwestern University, graduating in 1875.
 He then attended Columbia Law School and graduated in 1877.

 After law school, Hamline began practicing law in Evanston, Illinois where he was elected as village attorney several times.
-He married Josephine Meade of Norwich, New York in 1880.
+He married Josephine Meade of Norwich, New York on May 19, 1880, and they had two children.
 In 1883, he moved to Chicago.
-He was elected to the Chicago City Council in 1887 as alderman for the Third Ward, holding that position until 1889.
+A Republican, he was elected to the Chicago City Council in 1887 as alderman for the Third Ward, holding that position until 1889.

 Hamline served as president of the Chicago Bar Association and, in 1896–1897, of the Illinois State Bar Association.
 He was also president of the Union League Club.

-Hamline died on February 14, 1904.
+Hamline died from pneumonia at his home in Chicago on February 14, 1904, and was buried at Rosehill Cemetery.

 John H. Hamline Elementary School in Chicago is named in his honor.